 First, workplace procrastination leads to reduced productivity and worse performance among employees.
 For example, given that many people regularly spend hours of their workweek procrastinating, this means that they end up making less progress than they could otherwise, and in many cases, this also means that people must rush to complete tasks right before deadlines, which can lead to low-quality work.
-This is evident, for instance, in a study on procrastination at the U.S. patent office, which found that rushed reviews, which were completed right before the deadline, often resulted in the need for revisions during subsequent rounds of review.
+Similarly, procrastination can interfere with the collaboration and work of teams as a whole, which can lead to issues such as reduced motivation and productivity.

 Second, workplace procrastination can lead to various issues for employees, which can indirectly reduce their performance at work further, and also make them less happy at work and therefore more interested in changing jobs.
 For example, if a high-performing employee is placed in a work environment that leads them to procrastinate, they will likely become frustrated, which can cause them to put less effort into work and which can prompt them to look for employment elsewhere.

 Note that procrastinators are often well aware of the issues associated with workplace procrastination, and are sometimes the harshest critics of this behavior.
 For example, one study showed that although both procrastinators and non-procrastinators believed that a procrastinating employee negatively affects their company’s productivity, procrastinators were more likely to indicate that the employee should be fired.
 This harsh treatment can be attributed to various causes, such as the procrastinators projecting displeasure with their own behavior, the procrastinators trying to gain social approval by distancing themselves from the problematic employee, or the procrastinators believing that this is the only valid solution for this kind of problem.

 Overall, workplace procrastination is associated with a wide range of issues.
 From the employee’s perspective, such issues include worse job performance, worse career prospects, and worse physical and mental health.
 From the employer’s perspective, such issues include reduced productivity and low-quality work, as well as lower job satisfaction among employees, which can reduce employee retention.

 Why people procrastinate at work